OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/pattern.md

 The unstructured storage proxy mechanism doesn't safeguard against this situation.
 It is up to the user to have new versions of a logic contract extend previous versions, or otherwise guarantee that the storage hierarchy is always appended to but not modified.
-However, ZeppelinOS CLI does detect such collisions, and warns the developer appropriate.
+However, ZeppelinOS CLI does detect such collisions, and warns the developer appropriately.

 ## The constructor caveat